vibbits/gentle-hands-on-python/dodona/reading-exercises/list-basic-ops/description/description.en.md

 my_list[start_index : end_index : step]
 ```

 Here are some examples of indexing and slicing.
-Try to guess the output before you execute each cell.
+You should copy these examples into the console above
+and experiment with what they do until you feel comfortable that you have an intuition for the
+correct results.

 ```console?lang=python&prompt=>>>
 >>> my_list[1]  # Indexing